 ProWritingAid is a web-based writing tool.
 It is an advanced editor that has tons of features to convert an ordinary writer into an expert.
-It has several different in-editor modules which directly connect you from the following services:
+It has several different in-editor modules that directly connect you to the following services:

 - Grammar & spelling checker

 - Readability test